Dundalk Distillery: History

 In the years that followed, the main chimney was demolished, with the bricks used to construct nearby houses, while many of the distillery buildings were either demolished or left vacant.
 In the 1932, P.J.
 Carroll, the tobacco firm, purchased the grain store for use as a warehouse or bond store.
 In the 1960s, this was donated to Dundalk Urban Council for use as an exhibition centre.
 In 1994, this became home to the County Museum.
 Another distillery building now houses Dundalk Public Library.

 Subsequent distilleries in Dundalk

 John Teeling, founder of the Cooley Distillery, announced plans to redevelop the Great Northern Brewery in Dundalk as distilling complex in a €35 million investment.
 The site was previously owned by Diageo and used mainly to brew Harp Lager.
 When complete the site will have a capacity to produce 3 million cases per annum, making it the second largest in Ireland.
-It will cater mainly for the third party market, a market Cooley catered for prior to its takeover by Beam Inc. (now Beam Suntory).
+It will cater mainly for the third party market, a market Cooley catered for prior to its takeover by Beam Inc. (now Suntory Global Spirits).

 In July 2015, distillation began at one of the two distilleries planned for the site following a €10 million investment.